SyberiaK/sl10n/docs/locale-containers.md

 print(locale.get('my_key_1'))  # My text
 ```

-You can take any string you want by its string key.
+You can take any string you want by its key.

 You may think "Sounds pretty simple"... and you'd be right.

-This approach is pretty common and used in many applications (even Minecraft mods use it).
+This approach is pretty common and used in many applications and games (even Minecraft uses it).

 But it's really error-prone.
 You can easily make a typo or refer to a different key with a similar name.